 - provide an alternative way for your customers to buy your products or services

 wouldn’t it be worth it?

-In the world of websites, we can divide them into two groups: those that are high-performance and those that are not.
-Those in the latter camp will never serve to increase the sales or awareness of their owners’ business or organization because their primary purpose is based on a decades-old way of doing business.
+In the world of websites, we can divide them into two groups: those that are high performance and those that are not.
+Those in the latter camp will never increase the sales or awareness of their owners’ business or organization because it bases their primary purpose on a decades-old way of doing business.